sunpy/sunraster/docs/data_types/raster.rst

 --------------

 Slit spectrographs are often used to produce rasters.
-(In fact, it is from this data product that ``sunraster`` derives its name.)
+In fact, it is from this data product that ``sunraster`` derives its name.

 A raster is produced by scanning the slit in discrete steps perpendicular to its long axis, recording an exposure at each position.
 Thus a spectral image over a region is built up over time despite the slit spectrograph's necessarily narrow horizontal field of view.
-Another motivation can be to perform fast repeat raster scans in order to improve the chances of catching an event with the slit, e.g. a solar flare.
+Another motivation can be to perform fast repeat raster scans in order to improve the chances of catching an event with the slit, e.g., a solar flare.
 In a raster, the slit-step axis is convolved with time.

 Depending on the type of analysis being performed, users may want to think of their data as if it were in raster mode/4D (``scan number``, ``slit step``, ``position along slit``, ``wavelength``) or sit-and-stare mode/3D (``time``, ``position along slit``, ``spectral``).

 In order to access the data in the way they want, scientists may often have two copies, a 3D version and a 4D version.
 However, this means scientists have to keep track of two data structures which is memory intensive both for the scientist and the computer and increases the chances mistakes in analysis.